On (uniformly) $S$-$w$-Noetherian rings and modules: On characterizations of - - -Noetherian rings and modules

 \begin{theorem} Let $R$ be a ring, $S$ an anti-Archimedean multiplicative subset of $R$ and $M$ an $R$-module.
-Then $M$ is a $u$-$S$-Noetherian module $($resp., $u$-$S$-PIM$)$ if and only if there is $s\in S$ such that every countably generated submodule of $M$ is $S$-finite $($resp., $S$-principal$)$ with respect to $s$. \end{theorem} \begin{proof}
+Then $M$ is a $u$-$S$-Noetherian module $($resp., $u$-$S$-PIM$)$ if and only if there is $s\in S$ such that every countably generated submodule of $M$ is $S$-finite $($resp., $S$-principal$)$ with respect to $s$. \end{theorem} \begin{proof} It is similar to the proof Theorem \ref{u-countably}.
+We exhibit it for completeness.